 Here's how the extension looks like.

-- Collapse all rows: minimizes all the rows
+- Collapse all rows: minimizes all the rows.

-When toggled on, you can specify a regular expression to match against the request URL.
+As mentioned above ☝️, when toggled on, you can specify a regular expression to match against the request URL.
 Don't worry about typos, we will give you instant feedback on whether your regular expression is valid or not.

 The number of requests intercepted by a given row are reflected in the counter near the activation toggle.
 This serves only as an indicator, it can also help you understand how many times that request was triggered by the page.
 Additionally, when intercepting requests the timestamp of the last request intercepted by a given row is displayed in the counter tooltip.